lightning/bolts/02-peer-protocol.md

   - MUST increase the value of `id` by 1 for each successive offer.
   - if it is relaying a payment inside a blinded route:
     - MUST set `path_key` (see [Route Blinding](04-onion-routing.md#route-blinding))
+  - if a splice is pending:
+    - MUST ensure that requirements are met for all commmitment transactions.

 `id` MUST NOT be reset to 0 after the update is complete (i.e. after `revoke_and_ack` has been received).
 It MUST continue incrementing instead.